vasilakisfil/Introspected-REST/README.md

 while HATEOAS need to bear the brunt of communicating to the client the available capabilities of the server, based on Media Type's vocabulary, for each resource.
-The result is very complex API responses that tangle together hypermedia with data making development is a real challenge for both the client and the server.
+The result is very complex API responses that tangle together hypermedia with data making development a real challenge for both the client and the server.

 Our new model, Introspected REST, which solves most of REST issues, steps on Roy's initial model